zcaceres/20-dollar-react-dev/README.md

 According to Stack Overflow, React is [the most loved technology](https://insights.stackoverflow.com/survey/2017) that developers use today.
 There's also huge demand for React developers around the world.

 This syllabus is meant to take you, the motivated learner, from little-to-no experience Javascript coder to a proficient React developer.

 By the end of this syllabus you will not be a master.
-But you will be good enough to build apps and, most importantly, to make real contributions to a front-end development team.
-If you work hard, you can continue your education *on the job* as a React dev.
+But you'll be good enough to build apps and, most importantly, to make real contributions to a front-end development team.
+If you work hard, you can continue your education *on the job* as a professional React dev.

 Almost all of the materials used in this course are free.
 There is one paid course, which brings the total cost of learning to: **$20**.